BN (Hons) Adult Nursing

 Entry requirements & applying

-You must have at least five GCSE’s at grade C/4 or above including English, Maths and evidence of IT skills.
+You must have at least five GCSE’s at grade C/4 or above including English, Maths (or equivalent) and evidence of IT skills.

 The academic requirements for the course are 80-112 UCAS tariff points at GCE A-level or equivalent.